 - Your course is full-time English language study lasting at least 14 weeks in duration at a university.

-How to look for houses while studying in New Zealand?
+How to Look For Accommodation in New Zealand?

 Finding a house to rent might take time but is far from impossible.